Océane Sercien-Ugolin

-Océane Sercien-Ugolin (born 15 December 1997) is a French professional handball player for Vipers Kristiansand and the French national team.
+Océane Sercien-Ugolin (born 15 December 1997) is a French professional handball player for Debrecen and the French national team.
 She competed at the 2020 Summer Olympics, winning a gold medal in Women's team handball.

 Career

 In April 2017, she was called up to the France team for the first time, but was injured.
 She was finally recalled in May 2018 to participate in two friendly matches against Norway.

 She played for Issy Paris Handball until 2020, she signed in June 2018.
 In 2020, she went to Slovenia to play for RK Krim.

 She participated in the 2019 World Women's Handball Championship.

 At the 2021 Olympics she was part of the French team that won Gold medals, the first for France.